gemc/clas12Tags_old/README.md

 The clas12Tags are a series of clas12 specific tags of the GEMC source code and geometry, installed in /group/clas12/gemc.

-To use the latest tag (currently 4a.2.1):
+To use the latest production tag (currently 4a.2.2):

 ```source /group/clas12/gemc/environment.csh```